Where to Buy Online

 Lily Borer Caterpillar

-Although the agapanthus is not susceptible to most of the common garden pests it does have one deadly enemy: the Lily Borer Caterpillar or Kew Arches (Brithys crini).
+Although the agapanthus plants are not susceptible to most of the common garden pests it does have one deadly enemy: the Lily Borer Caterpillar or Kew Arches (Brithys crini).
 The caterpillar most likely arrived in Australia from its native Mediterranean coastal sites by catching a ride on imported plants.

 If left uncontrolled, this pest can quickly devastate your prized agapanthus plants by chewing through the leaves.
 The distinctive yellow and black striped caterpillars tend to bore into the roots for protection over winter.
 The parent moths lay their eggs on the underside of the leaves and the cycle continues as the caterpillars hatch and bore down through the leaves towards the root system.